دوره 15، شماره 6 - ( 8-1403 ) جلد 15 شماره 6 صفحات 832-819 | برگشت به فهرست نسخه ها

 چکیده:

-Methods/ Design: 75 children aged 4 to 7 diagnosed high- functioning autism and their parents will be recruited to this double-blind, multicenter, multi-arm randomized controlled trial.
-The primary outcome is executive functions and theory of mind as measured by the shape school, shape span test, TOM scale, TOM story books, TOM assessment checklist, and EFs assessment checklist.
-The secondary outcome is EFs and TOM behavioral domains as measured by TOM behavior checklist, and brief-preschool version at baseline (T0), post- treatment (T1), one-month follow-up (T2) and three-month follow-up (T3).
-Primary and secondary outcomes will be analyzed using repeated mesesure Analysis of Variance (ANOVA) and mixed model.
+Methods: A total of 75 children aged 4 to 7 years diagnosed with high-functioning autism and their parents will be recruited to this double-blind, multicenter, multi-arm randomized controlled trial.
+The primary outcomes are EFs and TOM as measured by the shape school, shape span test, TOM scale, TOM story books, TOM assessment checklist, and EFs assessment checklist.
+The secondary outcome is EFs and TOM behavioral domains as measured by the TOM behavior checklist and brief-preschool version at baseline (T0), post-test (T1), 1-month follow-up (T2), and 3-month follow-up (T3).
+Primary and secondary outcomes will be analyzed using repeated measures, such as an analysis of variance and a mixed model.

-Discussion: the study will assess whether the cognitive intervention program effect not only on neuropsychological functioning of children with ASD but also on daily functioning.
-If the current trial shows that either the remediation approach and compensatory approach, or both are effective in improving socio-cognitive functioning, the trial would reveal a ‘hybrid’ remediation/ compensatory approach.
+Conclusion: This study will assess whether the cognitive intervention program affects not only the neuropsychological functioning of children with ASD but also daily functioning.
+If the current trial shows that either the remediation or compensatory approaches effectively improve socio-cognitive functioning, the trial would reveal a ‘hybrid’ remediation/compensatory approach.

 نوع مطالعه: Methodological Notes | موضوع مقاله: Clinical Neuroscience